 In this talk, we'll discover the pros and cons of those options - we'll then focus on "buildpacks" that promise to free the developers from building concerns.

-An overview of applied neuroscience and positive psychology principles, to improve well-being, increase personal effectiveness and develop a fulfilling career (with or without the help of a professional coach).
+An overview of applied neuroscience principles, to improve well-being and increase personal effectiveness (with or without the help of a professional coach).

 You’ve probably heard of WebAssembly but did you know that it isn’t limited to the browser?
 In this session, you’ll learn about the WebAssembly System Interface proposal (WASI) that defines a standard for using WebAssembly outside the browser in a secure way.
 We’ll then dig into several examples including interacting with a module from your C# code and at the command line.